huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Whether you have applied filters, have conducted a keyword search, or are looking at the collection in its entirety, you can sort entities that are shown in the Library according to different criteria by using the dropdown list located beneath the search bar.
 Default sorting options include:

-- By entity title, in alphabetical order or reverse alphabetical order
+- By entity name, in alphabetical order or reverse alphabetical order
 - By date the entity was added to the collection, from newest to oldest or from oldest to newest
 - By date the entity was modified, from newest to oldest or from oldest to newest